How Long Does It Take to Get a Divorce in New York?

 • The court’s schedule

-Whether you are facing a contested or an uncontested divorce, the dedicated family law attorneys at CDH Law are here to represent your best interests the entire way.
-We are here to support you, stand by your side, and walk you through the whole process.
+Whether you are facing a contested or uncontested divorce, the dedicated family law attorneys at CDH Law are here to represent your best interests the entire way.
+We are here to support you, stand by your side, and walk you through the process.
 Contact us today.

 What Does It Mean to Be an Equitable Distribution State?